Fed's Evans: hackers did not impair Fed operational abilities

-(Reuters) - The Federal Reserve’s operational abilities were not impaired by a recent breach of a Fed website by hackers, a top Fed official said on Thursday.
+Feb 7 (Reuters) - The U.S. Federal Reserve’s operational abilities were not impaired by a recent breach of a Fed website by hackers, a top Fed official said on Thursday.

 The website that was hacked had contact information for banks to use during a natural disaster, Chicago Fed President Charles Evans said in an interview with CNBC.